 - A Player desiring to transfer from one Team to another within the Member must first be Released from the HCR Roster of the Minor Hockey Association or Team of which he is a Registered Participant.
-If a Team uses a Player who is not properly registered, the Member shall have the right to discipline the Minor Hockey Association or Team as it sees fit. - A Player desiring to transfer to a Team in another Member must follow Regulation H. - 3.
+If a Team uses a Player who is not properly registered, the Member shall have the right to discipline the Minor Hockey Association or Team as it sees fit. - 2.
+A Player desiring to transfer to a Team in another Member must follow Regulation H. - 3.
 Even though a Release has been obtained, the Member Executive Director shall have the right to refuse a transfer to another Team within the same Member. - 4.
-If the Release of a Player is required (see also Regulation D.11), it shall be effective when the Player is Released from the HCR Roster by the Team or MHA of which the Player is a Registered Participant. - All Releases shall be unconditional except that Members at their discretion shall be able to implement regulations/policies that place conditions or criteria on releases within their Geographic Subdivision. - A suspended Player may only be Released at the discretion of the Member and Hockey Canada and provided it is arranged that the Player will serve his suspension with the new Team, MHA, Member or Federation. - A Player may appeal to obtain his Release from his registration under By-Law 52 after exhausting all appeal options within their Member. - Hockey Canada and Member Residency Regulations apply to any Player who has been granted a Release. - 9.
-Notwithstanding Regulations G.1 to G.8 inclusive, a Player shall not require a Release under the following conditions: - a) When he has not been a Registered Participant of any Team or MHA in Hockey Canada, or in another Federation during the previous playing Season. - b) When a Player is of Junior hockey age or under and resides with his Parent and the Parent changes his place of residence and the Player continues to reside with his Parent. - c) When a Player is of Minor Hockey age and registers with a Hockey Canada Accredited School Team or a Hockey Canada School With Residence. - d) When the Player is a member of any branch of the permanent military forces or the R.C.M.P. and his residence is changed.
+If the Release of a Player is required (see also Regulation D.11), it shall be effective when the Player is Released from the HCR Roster by the Team or MHA of which the Player is a Registered Participant. - 5.
+All Releases shall be unconditional except that Members at their discretion shall be able to implement regulations/policies that place conditions or criteria on releases within their Geographic Subdivision. - 6.
+A suspended Player may only be Released at the discretion of the Member and Hockey Canada and provided it is arranged that the Player will serve his suspension with the new Team, MHA, Member or Federation. - 7.
+A Player may appeal to obtain his Release from his registration under By-Law 52 after exhausting all appeal options within their Member. - 8.
+Hockey Canada and Member Residency Regulations apply to any Player who has been granted a Release. - 9.
+Notwithstanding Regulations G.1 to G.8 inclusive, a Player shall not require a Release under the following conditions: - a) When he has not been a Registered Participant of any Team or MHA in Hockey Canada, or in another Federation during the previous playing Season. - b) When a Player is of Junior hockey age or under and resides with his Parent and the Parent changes his place of residence and the Player continues to reside with his Parent. - c) When a Player is of Minor Hockey age and registers with a Hockey Canada Accredited School Team or a Hockey Canada School With Residence. - d) When the Player is a member of any branch of the permanent military forces or the R.C.M.P. and his residence is changed. - e) When the Player has been a full-time employee since May 1 of the previous Season and is moved by his employer and continues to be employed by the same employer.